AndersDeath/diary2/000-current.md

 # 29 July - Sunday - Yerevan - 303 day of immigration

 I was doing some interesting things today.
 I would like to say, but not.
 I didn't.
 It was just a saturday.
 I tried to rent an apartmens for Julia.
 It's Ksushas elder sister.
 At the same time the heat is extreme today.
 I almost died at the street.
 At the same time I went to a cafe today.
 It was first time for a week.
-These days were so extreme that I still can go back to normal
+These days were so extreme that I still can go back to normal.
+Bullshitty.